Study permit

 If you do not submit an application to extend your study permit before it becomes invalid, you must stop studying and working immediately.

-Tip: For helpful reminders to keep track of your important documents use UBC’s reminder system.
+Tip: For helpful reminders to keep track of your important documents use the UBC International Student Reminder System.

 International students in Canada on a study permit are required to actively pursue studies.